sanjacob/BlackboardSync/CONTRIBUTING.md

 ## Pull Requests

 1. Fork the repository and create your branch from `main`.
-2. If you've added code that should be tested, add some tests' example.
+2. If you've added code that should be tested, add some tests.
 3. Ensure to describe your pull request.

 ## Local Development

-Follow [these instructions](README.md#running-without-building) to set up your own development environment.
+Follow [these instructions](#todo) to set up your own development environment.

 You should use the `-d` flag of `pipenv install` to also install development dependencies.